plotdb/grantdash/src/pug/view/README.md

       brd = "<brd-slug>"
       blockbase.init {blockdef, brd} .then -> ...

+blockbase.init accept an argument objects with following fields:

+ - `blockdef`: block definition object of the block to load
+ - `brd`: board slug
+ - `root`: container of the block to load. default `document.body`.
+ - `data`: data to pass to the block to load

 Currently block registry is hardcoded in `blockbase`, which points to `/dash/assets/felib/`. we may extend this behavior in the future.

 Following is a full example for project editing ( `prj-edit.pug` ):